timescale/docs/getting-started/services.md

 When you create a new service, a new `tsdbadmin` user is created.
 This is your administration user that you can connect to your database with.

+The Timescale Service Explorer shows you all the information about your service, including the tables you have created, how much data has been ingested, and additional information like compression, policies, and continuous aggregates.

 When you have your service up and running, you can use a tool like `psql` to connect to it from the command prompt on your local machine.
 You can then use `psql` to create tables and add data directly into your database.